millerms/RecoveryDharmaBVT/_pages/addiction.md

 ## What Is Addiction?
 {: .reveal .reveal--up }
 Addiction is not a character flaw or moral failing.
-It is a deeply human survival strategy, learned under duress and shaped by pain, trauma, and isolation.
-Like a hungry ghost endlessly craving but never satisfied, addiction is the brain’s attempt to soothe unbearable discomfort or amplify fleeting pleasure.
-This survival response hijacks our brain’s reward and stress systems, creating a powerful habit loop that can feel impossible to break.
-Recognizing addiction as a conditioned response born from suffering opens the door to compassion, healing, and meaningful change.
+It is a deeply human survival strategy learned under stress, shaped by pain and isolation.
+When the mind misreads discomfort as danger or emptiness as evidence of lack, it predicts relief in whatever has helped before and chases it with urgency.
+Over time this learning becomes a powerful habit loop that can feel impossible to escape.
+Seeing addiction as a conditioned response born from suffering opens the door to compassion and real change.
 {: .reveal .reveal--up }

 ### On This Page